 Julius Caesar reformed the Roman calendar in 46 BC, and the current dating system, the Gregorian Calendar, is an extended version ratified in 1582 by the Pope.

 Pope Gregory XIII knew Christ had been born and yet there is not widely accepted use of the year 0.
 It makes sense, one year JC wasn’t here, the next he was, simple.
 Having the year 1 BC directly followed by the year 1 AD makes sense.
 And Caesar, not being a soothsayer (as far as I know), did not know Christ was coming and thus whilst his foundation of the Gregorian calendars Days, Weeks and Months remain the year has not so I doubt that he planned a ‘Year 0’ 44 years after his death.

 What this means is starting in 1 AD either the first decade was nine years long (1,2,3,4,5,6,7,8,9) because we start new decades like…2010 on a zero or that the first decade was a full 10 years long and the first day of the new decade is 1

 It all comes down to personal preference really because you stick with the popular convention (start on a 1) and the first AD decade is 9 years long, start Mathematically and you’re logically correct but you sound like a loon unless you’re got a few quirky people that wonder the same as you.

-Sidenote: Everyone remember the Millennium malarkey over the ’99′ in 1999 breaking computers, the so called Millennium Bug’?
+Sidenote: Everyone remember the Millennium malarkey over the ’99’ in 1999 breaking computers, the so called Millennium Bug’?
 The bug was from computers adding 1 to 99 getting 100 and only having 2 digits to store information and essentially making an error that could’ve just corrupted a small bit of data or crashed the entire system.
-Thus 00 did not follow 99 and 99 would’ve started with 00.
+Thus 00 did not follow 99, computers started as 00 counting 1 at a time upto 99.
 Computers start counting with zero.